Cowboy Mouth (play)

-Cowboy Mouth is a short one act theatrical play originally produced in 1971 by Sam Shepard.
-Patti Smith is oftentimes credited as a co-writer.
+Cowboy Mouth is a one-act theatrical play originally produced in 1971 and jointly written by Sam Shepard and Patti Smith.

-Premiere Productions
+Premieres

-The play received its world premiere at The Traverse Theatre in Edinburgh, Scotland on April 12, 1971.
-The production was directed by Gordon Stewart.
+The play received its world premiere at The Traverse Theatre in Edinburgh, Scotland on April 12, 1971, directed by Gordon Stewart.

-The play received its American premiere at The American Place Theatre in New York, New York on April 29, 1971.
-The production was directed by Robert Glaudini.
-In this production Sam Shepard and his wife at the time Patti Slim played the two leads.
+Its American premiere was at The American Place Theatre in New York City on April 29, 1971.
+The production was directed by Robert Glaudini, with Shepard and Smith playing the two lead roles.

 Plot

-The cast consists of three characters.
-The character of Slim is an anthropomorphic cat dressed like a coyote while the character of Cavale is an anthropomorphic crow.
-Rounding out the cast is a symbolic character simply entitled Lobster Man.
+Three characters make up the cast: Slim, an anthropomorphic cat dressed like a coyote; Cavale, an anthropomorphic crow; and a symbolic character simply referred to as Lobster Man.

-The play follows Slim and Cavale, two aspiring rock stars living in sin together.
-As the first major turning point of action in the play, Cavale kidnaps Slim at gunpoint and holds him captive in her motel room for an unspecified amount of time; the two have fallen in love despite that he has a wife and child in Brooklyn.
+The play follows Slim and Cavale living in sin as aspiring rock stars.
+As the first major turning, Cavale kidnaps Slim at gunpoint and holds him captive in her motel room; the two fall in love despite Slim's family who reside in Brooklyn.
 Unable to move, yet at complete unrest, Slim swings from blaming Cavale for the disaster that is his life to begging her to tell him stories about French poets.
-Cavale was formerly incarcerated and she explores various past experiences including electric shocks and having to wear metal plates around her club foot when she was younger.
-She also muses about playing the ugly duckling as a child, being forced into the role without even the satisfaction of emerging as a beautiful swan at the end.
+Cavale was formerly incarcerated and explores past experiences including electric shocks and having to wear metal plates around her club foot when she was younger.
+She muses about playing the ugly duckling as a child, into the role without even the satisfaction of emerging as a beautiful swan at the end.
 Near the end of the piece the two call on an imaginary Lobster Man for sustenance and entertainment.

-Genre and Themes
+Genre and themes

-Sam Shepard had been working extensively in New York as a playwright by 1971, most notable at La Mama Theatre which offers an unbridled platform for playwright to display their work.
-This piece, along with many early Sam Shepard one-acts plays follows the theatrical genre of Theatre of the Absurd.
+Shepard had been working extensively in New York as a playwright by 1971, most notably at La Mama Theatre which offers an unbridled platform for playwrights to display their work.
+This piece, along with other early Shepard one-act plays follows the theatrical genre of Theatre of the Absurd.

-Themes utilised within the short piece follow that the American Dream does little more for the individual besides spoiling happiness.
-The title of the play comes from the expressed idea that modern Americans were looking for a 'saint with a cowboy mouth'.
+Themes utilized within the short piece claim that the American Dream does little more for the individual besides spoiling happiness.
+The title of the play comes from the idea that modern Americans were looking for a 'saint with a cowboy mouth'.